 The buttons in the top left allow you to select between RMS and Peak response mode.

-The Thresh (threshold) defines the audio level at which the gate is opened to allow audio through.
+The Threshld control defines the audio level at which the gate is opened to allow audio through.

 Note: The level at which the gate opens is higher than the level at which it closes again.
-In other words, when the expander is opened, it stays open until the signal level crosses the quieter 'close' threshold.
+In other words, when the gate is opened, it stays open until the signal level crosses the quieter 'close' threshold.
 This is known as hysteresis and is very useful as it allows instruments to decay more naturally.
-The Thresh control refers to the 'open' threshold.
+The Threshld control refers to the 'open' threshold.

 The 'traffic lights' towards the top-left indicate the gate's status: red indicates that the gate is closed (no audio is being passed), green that it is open (audio is being passed at full level), and yellow that it is opening or closing.